dougzilla32/CancelForPromiseKit/README.md

 # Extensions

-Extensions are provided for all asynchronous tasks that support cancellation.
+Cancellable extensions are provided for PromiseKit extensions where the underlying asynchronous tasks support cancellation.

 The default CocoaPod provides CancellablePromises and the extension for Foundation.
 The other extensions are available by specifying additional subspecs in your `Podfile`,
 eg: